ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/revoke-ome-encrypted-mail.md

 description: "As an Office 365 administrator, you can revoke certain emails that were encrypted with Office 365 Advanced Message Encryption."
 ---

-# Office 365 Advanced Message Encryption - email revocation
+# Revoke email encrypted by Office 365 Advanced Message Encryption

 Email revocation is offered as part of Office 365 Advanced Message Encryption.
 Office 365 Advanced Message Encryption is available on top of Office 365 Message Encryption in certain subscriptions.
 Advanced Message Encryption is included in [Microsoft 365 Enterprise E5](https://www.microsoft.com/microsoft-365/enterprise/home), Office 365 Enterprise E5, and Office 365 Education A5.
 If your organization has an Office 365 subscription that does not include Office 365 Advanced Message Encryption, you can purchase Advanced Message Encryption as an add-on with E5 Compliance of the Advanced Compliance SKU.